sarvjeets/lakshmi/docs/recipes.md

 ```

 Now modify `lakrc` to point to new configuration directories.
 Edit
-`~/.config/lak/.lakrc` and replace the existing paths with new paths:
+`~/.config/lak/.lakrc` and replace the existing paths with the new locations:

 ```
 portfolio: '~/.config/lak/portfolio.yaml'